viswarajramji/JavaScript/readme.md

 In JavaScript, all functions are objects.
 They are the instances of the Function type.
 Because functions are objects, they have properties and methods like other objects.

+Note: difference between call / apply and bind => call and apply will immediately execute the function, the bind will give a new function.

 ### call function